rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 Modern computer languages are *much* more complicated now than they were.
 I remember taking
 `Kernighan & Ritchie <https://en.wikipedia.org/wiki/C_(programming_language)#K.26R_C>`_
-home one Friday night and starting to write moderately complicated C code on Monday.
+home one Friday night and starting to write moderately complicated production C code on Monday.
 That's a lot harder to do now when every language comes with an IDE and massive library.
-Why burden beginners with all the minutiae of modern languages when they don't even know what a **while** loop is?
+Why burden beginners with all the minutiae of modern languages *plus* a heavyweight IDE when they don't even know what a **while** loop is?

+And that means starting with a language with a
+`REPL <https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop>`_.
+It's simpler to do that than start talking about files and editors and make and compilers and linkers and whatever.
+Using an IDE like VisualStudio or Eclipse means you don't have to know all that, but I believe it's not correct at the beginning.
+Yes, IRDs *help* the student but that's because the student really needs help with the massive language structure.

+Learning computing using a language a REPL makes it easy to experiment with small bits of code.
+I suspect that's why BASIC was successful back in the dawn of personal computing.
+Besides being just about the only languagae available!

-Better to start simple and progress into more complicated things later.
+It's better to start simple and progress into more complicated things later.
 Start with procedural programming, learn about loops, functions and all that.
 Then advanced data structures, external to the language if possible.
 It's better to write your own code to handle linked lists, for example, because when you get to a language that has them built in or provided by a library you actually know what is going on and why some things are slow and others are fast.

-And that means starting with a language with a
-`REPL <https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop>`_.
-It's simpler to do that than start talking about files and editors and make and compilers and linkers and whatever.
-Using a heavyweight IDE like VisualStudio or Eclipse is not correct at the beginning either.
-Yes, they *help* the student but that's because the student really needs help with the massive language structure.

 So my recommended starting language is: **Python**.
 Yes, I am bigoted, but I accept that other languages like Ruby may be just as good.